 CPAG takes on a small number of test cases each year in line with our test case strategy.
-We focus on cases that have the potential to improve the lives of families with children in poverty.
-This includes judicial review claims and statutory appeals at all levels of the tribunal and court system (i.e. First-tier Tribunal, Upper Tribunal, Court of Appeal, Supreme Court and the European Courts.
+We focus in particular on cases that have the potential to improve the lives of families with children in poverty.
+This includes both judicial review claims and statutory appeals at all levels of the tribunal and court system (i.e. First-tier Tribunal, Upper Tribunal, Administrative Court, Court of Appeal, Supreme Court and the European Courts).
 See details of our current test cases.

-If you are an adviser and you would like to refer a potential test case to CPAG please complete our test case referral form (save it to your computer first)
+If you are an adviser and you would like to refer a potential test case to CPAG please complete our test case referral form.

 What other sorts of cases do we take on?

-CPAG’s solicitor can take on a limited number of appeals in the First-tier or Upper Tribunal, provided they have the potential to benefit families with children in poverty.
+CPAG’s Upper Tribunal Project Assistance Project can take on a limited number of additional appeals in the First-tier or Upper Tribunal, principally where they have the potential to benefit families with children in poverty.

-Some decisions of the First-tier Tribunal can only be challenged by judicial review, rather than on appeal.
-Where this arises, CPAG’s solicitor may be able to help.
+This includes some decisions of the First-tier Tribunal which can only be challenged by judicial review, rather than on appeal.
+Where this arises, CPAG’s solicitors may be able to help.
 Please complete our test case referral form.

 CPAG intervenes in existing cases where we believe our evidence and expertise will assist the Tribunal or Court and further our charitable aims.
-If you are involved in proceedings that you think would benefit from CPAG’s intervention, please complete our test case referral form (save it to your computer first).
+If you are involved in proceedings that you think would benefit from CPAG’s intervention, please complete our test case referral form.

 Regrettably we cannot take referrals of test cases from Scotland.
-The reason for this is that CPAG’s only solicitor is based in London and we cannot apply for legal aid in Scotland or instruct counsel there.
+The reason for this is that CPAG’s solicitors are based in London and we cannot apply for legal aid in Scotland or instruct counsel there.